 It`s none of your concern.
 You`re just a citizen.

-Everything that suddenly got worse at an accelerated pace in 2006 kept on getting even worse in 2007, although usually at
+Everything that suddenly got worse at an accelerated pace in 2006 kept on getting even worse in 2007, although usually at a slightly slower rate.

-you could say that in 2007, two babies out every five were born to unwed mothers.
+Or you could say that in 2007, two babies out every five were born to unwed mothers.
 And that sounds bad.